Fishing in Oakland Ca

 Only the rivers and lakes of western North America are home to rainbow trout.
 Nevertheless, these fish have been widely dispersed across North America due to their widespread appeal.

 Their coloration is exquisite.
 Colors and patterns can change according to the environment, age, and spawning conditions.
-It’s common for them to be between 20 and 30 centimeters in length and to weigh about 8 pounds.
+It’s common for them to be between 20 and 30 centimeters long and weigh about 8 pounds.

 In addition, it’s essential to know that they can only survive in clean water.